sazid/node_manager/README.md

 	start 1 more node

 // kill unnecessary nodes
-ELSE IF idle > 1 THEN
+ELSE IF idle > 1 AND idle > min nodes THEN
 	kill (idle - 1) nodes

 ```